 Ultimately, cloud providers have commoditized security services so instead of banks needing to build their own encryption capabilities, for example, industry experts such as AWS have made it possible for them to implement security services at the click of a button straight out of the box.
 This provides banks with a far quicker and easier way to be secure than deploying or retrofitting security features into their own environments.
 This will help banks to ensure they are storing customer information in a secure and compliant manner, adhering to banking regulations more widely.

 Making physical payments more secure

 Biometrics have been used to make accessing accounts and making payments more secure for a number of years now, but only for those with certain devices and with certain banks.
-However, it is predicted that by 2020, nearly all smart devices, including mobile phones, tablets and wearables, will have some form of biometric security enablement, and so this functionality will soon become more widely available.
+However, it is predicted that by 2020, nearly all smart devices (opens in new tab), including mobile phones (opens in new tab), tablets (opens in new tab) and wearables (opens in new tab), will have some form of biometric security enablement, and so this functionality will soon become more widely available.
 Consequently, more people will be able to make payments through fingerprints and facial recognition and by 2023 it is estimated there will be over 2.6 billion biometric payment users.